Skip to the content.

 end

-in chat you will see that it only ranges from 0 to 3 and then starts over again.
+If you try adding this code in the tick event print(time % 4) it will print it in chat and you will see that it only ranges from 0 to 3 and then starts over again even if the world time is actually already much higher than 4.

-What if you have a really messy texture and no easy way to lay out your frames all next to each other tho?
-To demonstrate, I have resized the texture back to the normal 64x64 size and I placed my frames on unused spaces on the texture.
+What if you had a really messy texture and no easy way to lay out your frames all next to each other though?
+To demonstrate, I have resized the texture back to the normal 64x64 size and I placed my frames on unused spaces.
 I made a simple blinking animation.

 This time we are going to use pixels measurements instead.
-To use a pixel value, divide by the texture size.
-For example, to shift my UV box to the top right corner from where it started, I would need to offset it by 8 pixels up and 48 pixels to the right.
-Since the V coordinate goes down, we use -8 pixels.
+To use a pixel value, divide your value by the texture size.
+This is similar to before, where we wanted to step in 1/8ths, but this time if the texture size is 64 then we want to step in 1/64ths to essentially step in pixel units.
+For example, to shift my UV rectangle to the top right corner from where it started, it would need to be offset by 8 pixels up and 48 pixels to the right.
+Since the UV coordinates go “right” and “down”, moving it 8 pixels up would mean we want to move it “-8 pixels down”.

 local width = 64